Avinash–Vishwajeet

-Avinash–Vishwajeet are a Marathi film composer duo consisting of Avinash and Vishwajeet Joshi.
+Avinash–Vishwajeet are a Marathi film composer duo consisting of Avinash Chandrachood and Vishwajeet Joshi.
 They have written the scores for films such as Sanngto Aika…!, Popat, Premachi Goshta, Badam Rani Gulam Chor, Mumbai-Pune-Mumbai.
 Avinash–Vishwajeet is their professional name and appears on the covers of their music CDs and DVDs.
 Apart from music direction, Vishwajeet Joshi is also a lyricist.

 Early life

+Avinash Chandrachud and Vishwajeet Joshi began their careers independently in the music industry.
+They first met while working on the same album, unaware of each other's contributions.
+When the album was completed, they realized their musical styles and creative visions were remarkably aligned.
+This realization led to their decision to collaborate as a duo, officially forming Avinash-Vishwajeet.
+Their shared vision and mutual respect for each other's creativity have been the foundation of their long-standing partnership.

 Musical career

-They began their career in 2007, composing music for many Marathi movies.